hotkissqueen/Interships/README.md

 # Interships
-public repo with my tryin to get work
+public repo with my tryins to get work